gordon-westcoast/CD-POC/README.md

 # CD-POC

+1. Contains code for example bdd test
-Contains a jenkins file for the pipeline
+2. Contains a jenkins file for the pipeline